Icinga/icinga-doc/markdown/en/configmain.md

 consistent, at the expense of executing checks on a more rigid schedule.

-**WARNING:** THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN FUTURE VERSIONS.
-ENABLING THIS OPTION CAN DEGRADE PERFORMANCE - RATHER THAN INCREASE IT - IF USED IMPROPERLY!
+**WARNING:** THIS IS AN EXPERIMENTAL FEATURE AND MAY BE REMOVED IN

 **Auto-Rescheduling Interval**